r4victor/tenthousandmeters/content/blog/python_bts_03.md

 <stdin>:1: DeprecationWarning: the imp module is deprecated in favour of importlib; ...
 ```

 Warnings can be ignored, turned into exceptions and displayed in various ways.
 CPython has filters to do that.
 Some filters are turned on by default, and the `pycore_init_import_warnings()` function is what turns them on.
-Most crucially, tough, is that `pycore_init_import_warnings()` sets up the import system for built-in and frozen modules.
+Most crucially, though, is that `pycore_init_import_warnings()` sets up the import system for built-in and frozen modules.

 The built-in and frozen modules are two special kinds of modules.
 What unites them is that they are compiled directly into the `python` executable.
 The difference is that built-in modules are written in C, while frozen modules are written in Python.
 How is that possible to compile a module written in Python into the executable?
 This is cleverly done by incorporating the binary representation of a module's code object into the C source code.
 To generate the binary representation, the [Freeze](https://github.com/python/cpython/tree/master/Tools/freeze) utility is used.